 You can also try using an app builder, like AppInstitute.
 This tool has pre-designed templates that you can use to create your own app, from scratch, no coding needed.

 Now that you have a fully functional and visually appealing app, it’s time to conduct a final usability test with another group of colleagues.
 By discovering any bugs you might have overlooked or some new ways to enhance your app, you’ll be able to make the crucial last tweaks to your final product.

 8. launch a beta version of your app

 Launching a beta version of your app attracts early adopters, which is a crucial step in the taking your app mainstream.
 Early adopters can provide a lot of helpful feedback about your app’s pros and cons, and their experience with and pending endorsement of your app is vital for determining whether or not the majority of your market will accept it.
 This potential support and word-of-mouth marketing for your app will bolster its reputation and help you acquire even more users.

 You’ve designed, tested, and developed your app. now it’s time to launch it.
 If you want to launch your app in Google Play Store, they don’t require any review of new apps, so all you have to do is upload your app file into the store.
 IOS reviews every new app before they offer it to iPhone users in the app store, but if you follow their guidelines, your app should get accepted.

-After you launch your app, the next step is marketing it.
+After you launch your app, we need to begin marketing it.
 If no one knows what your app is, no one will download it.
 To spread the word about your app and convince people to download it, consider creating videos of your app’s functionality and advertise them on social media with a link to your app.
 This’ll give people a glimpse of what your app actually does and how it can benefit their lives.
+We need to…